documentnode/documentnode.io/Writing/Preferences.md

 ## Editor

-On the `Editor` page of the `Preferences` dialogue, we can change the settings of text editors.
+On the `Editor` page of the `Preferences` dialog, we can change the settings of text editors.

 ![screen-prefs-editor](screen-prefs-editor.png)